Ecosystem Stewards

 Ecological Impact of Wolves

-Since wolves were reintroduced to the American West in 1995-96, research has shown that their presence has helped revitalize and restore ecosystems.
-They improve habitats, increase populations of birds and fish, and influence the population size, behavior, and migration patterns of their prey.
-The presence of wolves has a beneficial ripple effect throughout surrounding plant and animal communities, often altering the landscape for the better.
+Since wolves were reintroduced to the American West in 1995-96, their presence has revitalized ecosystems.
+They improve habitats, boost bird and fish populations, and influence prey behavior and migration.
+Wolves create a beneficial ripple effect, enhancing plant and animal communities and transforming landscapes for the better.

 Keystone species